 Lunch will operate on a rotation basis from three venues for pupils, and staff will be allocated to one of three areas.
 Hot food will be available, alongside other options including salads and sides.
 To maintain social distancing and reduce unnecessary contact, staff meetings continue to take place remotely wherever possible.

 Travel to and from School

 As we have a large number of pupils using the School bus service, we will not be staggering the start and end of the School day but will enable physical distancing by introducing designated entry points determined by the mode of transport used.
 To maintain safety on the School bus service, there will be additional cleaning of vehicles, pupils will sit in year groups in designated seats, they will use hand sanitiser when boarding and disembarking and they will use a face covering while on the vehicle.

 Year group time slots will be assigned for pupils who arrive at school by car.
 Pupils will leave school via the designated location.
-All pupils will wear masks onsite until they reach their year group zone, where they can remove them.
-They will also wear their mask offsite at the end of the day.
+All pupils will wear masks onsite until they reach their year group zone, and will also wear their mask offsite at the end of the day.